BoboTiG/python-mss/docs/source/capture-api-design.md

 ```

 Core properties describe the enumeration snapshot.
 Expensive properties such as `exe` may be loaded lazily and return
 `None` if the process disappears or access is denied.
 A `Window` belongs to the session that enumerated it.

-Window
-objects initially use object identity for equality; callers can compare native IDs explicitly.
+`Window` equality is **object identity**.
+Native IDs can be recycled after destroy, so `__eq__` is not based on `id`.
+Within the same session, callers who need “same OS window” compare `window.id` while that window still exists.

 `list_windows()` includes top-level application windows and minimized windows.
 Hidden windows require
 `include_hidden=True`.
 Child controls, shell surfaces, menus, tooltips, and similar transient windows are excluded where